-M- Measure – Measure critical to quality characteristics (customer expectation) and perform capability study to understand how our product or process will meet customer expectation.
+M- Measure – Measure critical to quality characteristics (customer expectation) and perform a capability study to understand how our product or process will meet customer expectations.

 A- Analyze – Analyze the data from our measurements and predict how will be a newly designed process or product.

 D- Design – This means carrying out the process of designing a product or process based on the analysis performed in the earlier step.
-The organization has its policies and procedures for respective design processes and uses tools like prototype model, simulation and pilot runs.
+The organization has its policies and procedures for respective design processes and uses tools like prototype models, simulations and pilot runs.

 V- Verify – This phase is directed at ensuring that the design output meets the design requirements and specifications.
 Verification is performed on the final product or process.